AutoFlow: An Autoencoder-based Approach for IP Flow Record Compression with Minimal Impact on Traffic Classification: Results

-To gain a more nuanced understanding of our model's performance, we analyzed the reconstruction accuracy for each feature using median percentage error and Kullback-Leibler divergence. \Cref{tab:feature_reconstruction} presents these results sorted by median \% error.
+To understand our model's performance at a granular level, we analyzed reconstruction accuracy using feature-wise median percentage error and KL divergence. \Cref{tab:feature_reconstruction} presents these results sorted by median percentage error.
+Our analysis reveals several key patterns in reconstruction performance:

-Our findings reveal a complex picture of the autoencoder's performance across different features.
-Notably, all features exhibit median percentage errors below 2.5\%, with many falling below 1\%.
-This indicates high reconstruction accuracy for the majority of data points across all features, suggesting that the autoencoder successfully captures the essential characteristics of most flow records.

-However, the KL divergence values tell a more nuanced story.
-These values vary significantly across features, ranging from near-zero to over 14.
-This wide range suggests that while point-wise reconstruction is generally accurate, the preservation of overall distributions differs substantially among features.
-For instance, features related to packet counts and bytes (e.g., bidirectional\_packets, src2dst\_bytes) show extremely low KL divergences ($\leq$ 0.0001), indicating near-perfect preservation of their distributions.
-In contrast, features related to packet size (ps) consistently show higher KL divergences, suggesting that these distributions are more challenging for the autoencoder to capture accurately.

-Duration-related features present an interesting case, showing low to moderate KL divergences, with dst2src\_duration\_ms standing out as an outlier with a value of 5.9870.
-This particular feature might warrant further investigation to understand why its distribution is more difficult to preserve compared to other duration-related features.

-\Cref{fig:correlation_diff} provides additional insight by visualizing the correlation differences between original and reconstructed features.
-The correlation difference heatmap demonstrates that our model preserves the relationships between features remarkably well, with most differences being negligibly small (close to 0).
-This preservation of inter-feature correlations is crucial for maintaining the overall structure of the data, which is essential for downstream tasks such as traffic classification.

-The combination of low percentage errors and varied KL divergences presents an intriguing trade-off in our model's performance.
-While the autoencoder excels at point-wise reconstruction, it appears to have some limitations in capturing the full complexity of certain feature distributions, particularly for packet size statistics.
-This trade-off between compression, point-wise accuracy, and distribution preservation opens up interesting avenues for future research and optimization.
-Future work could explore more sophisticated autoencoder architectures or loss functions specifically designed to better preserve complex distributions while maintaining high compression ratios.